 b) Assistance to developing countries using other institutions

 1) Dispatch of Experts

 Under the Japan International Cooperation Agency’s (JICA) scheme, the JPO sent 2 expert officials to National Office of Intellectual Property (NOIP) and 1 expert official to the Directorate General of Intellectual Property Rights (DGIPR) as long-term experts.
 The JPO also sent 1 short-term expert official to the DGIPR to provide advice and guidance in establishing the trademark examination standard.

 2) Modernization of Intellectual Property Administration

-Under the JICA scheme, starting from April 2000, the JPO has launched the "Modernization of Industrial Property Administration Project in Vietnam", a project for the modernization of administrative procedure at NOIP, and will continue the project until June 2004.
-This cooperation aims at developing human resources through the automation of administrative work.
+The Socialist Republic of Viet Nam: Under JICA scheme, from April 2000 to June 2004, the JPO carried out the "Modernization of Industrial Property Administration Project", a project for the modernization of administrative procedure at NOIP, a developing human resources was performed through the automation of administrative work.

 3) Training for government officials

 The JPO invited counterparts, 2 from Indonesia and 1 from the Republic of Malaysia, to give them lectures/on-site training on computer-related technologies and other technological fields.